rafalp/Misago/dev-docs/plugins/hooks/check-browse-category-permission-hook.md

 #### `action: CheckBrowseCategoryPermissionHookAction`

-A standard Misago function used to check if the user has permission to browse a category.
+Misago function used to check if the user has permission to browse a category.
 It also checks if the user can see the category.
 It raises Django's `Http404` if they can't see it or `PermissionDenied` with an error message if they can't browse it.

 See the [action](#action) section for details.